renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 ### Opposed Checks

-**Opposed checks** are used—as the name implies—when two characters are competing against each other; one character will *win*, and the other will *loose*.
+**Opposed checks** are used — as the name implies — when two characters are competing against each other; one character will *win*, and the other will *loose*.

 To make an *opposed check*, each character makes a (separate) check: